Long-Term Trading Strategy (Backtest And Example)

 In this post, we take a look at the long-term trading strategy.
-We go one step further and make a backtest of how you can invest in a long-term trading strategy.
+We go one step further and make a backtest of how you can invest in a long-term trading strategy and how you can supplement it with short-term swing trading strategies.

 What is long-term trading?

 Long-term trading refers to a style of trading where a trader holds a position for an extended period of time.
 Depending on the type of asset, the holding period can be as little as one year or as long as 30 or more years.
 There is no upper limit to how long an asset can be held in long-term trading.
-For tax considerations, a trade has to be held for, at least, one year to be considered a long-term trade.
+For tax considerations, a trade has to be held for, at least, one year to be considered a long-term trade (in the US – it might be different depending on your residency).

 The term, “long term”, can mean different things to different people, but it is generally thought to be in the range of 5 to 10 years of holding time.
-However, once a position is held for more than one year, it is already considered a long-term trade by tax authorities.
+However, once a position is held for more than one year, it is already considered a long-term trade by tax authorities (in the US).
 Profits from long-term trades are often taxed differently than those from short-term trades (lasting less than a year).

 In stock trading, for example, if you buy a stock and hold it for more than a year it is considered a long-term investment and any profit you make from the trade would be taxed based on the long-term capital gain model, which is much lower (5-15%) than what is charged on short-term gains (20-30%).